scalamacros/resetallattrs/README.md

 Without going into details, experience has shown that `resetLocalAttrs` can deal with a majority of possible inconsistencies having a mild chance of corrupting trees as a side-effect of its operation, whereas `resetAllAttrs` can deal with some additional inconsistencies, but it's almost always guaranteed to corrupt trees.
-Go through our [Macrology 201](https://github.com/scalamacros/macrology201) tutotial to learn more about this topic.
+Go through our [Macrology 201](https://github.com/scalamacros/macrology201) tutorial to learn more about this topic.

 Anyway, based on what we've learned about resetAttrs methods, in Scala 2.11.0 we removed `resetAllAttrs` and renamed `resetLocalAttrs` to `untypecheck`, branding `resetLocalAttrs` as the one and only public way of fixing inconsistencies in trees.